After-BMFI/MacChanger/README.md

 https://github.com/BMFI/MacChanger-3.py/blob/main/MacChanger-3.py

 After-BMFI License Agreement:
+This project is provided as-is for educational, testing, and authorized security research purposes.
 After-BMFI valid binding permanent arbitration agreement and warranty disclaimer:
 You can use the code for free alter then redistribute the code any way you want.
 Warranty Disclaimer: Use at your own risk!